Get an annual AARP membership for only $12. Limited time offer.

 • Contact your local Agency on Aging for recommendations.

-After you’ve asked around and have some homes that sound promising, go for a visit.
+After you've asked around and found some nursing homes that sound promising, go for a visit.
 Before choosing a nursing home for a loved one, visiting more than once is recommended.
-For example, one day you could observe afternoon activities.
-Another day you could visit for dinner and see how the community winds down for the night.
-Sharing a meal with residents and staff can be an especially valuable way to get insights into the facility.
+For example, one day, you could observe afternoon activities.
+Another day, you could visit for dinner and see how the community winds down for the night.
+Sharing a meal with residents and staff can be a valuable way to get insights into the facility.

 While touring a nursing home, you’ll note generalities such as the cleanliness of the rooms and hallways and how kindly (or not-so-kindly) people interact with one another.
 You might also find that one facility is more fitting than another in ways that matter to your loved one — for example, it might have gardens, a therapy dog, or bilingual caregivers.
 Below are several questions to consider as you tour the facility.